There are so many household uses for Hydrogen Peroxide it would be silly not to keep this cheap but useful item in your cabinet.

 Remove Ear Wax

 Use Hydrogen peroxide to remove ear wax.
 Use a solution of 3% with olive or almond oil.
-Add a couple drops of oil first then the peroxide to your ear.
-After a few minutes, tilt head to remove solution and wax.
+Add a couple of drops of oil first then the peroxide to your ear.
+After a few minutes, tilt the head to remove the solution and wax.

 Treat Foot Fungus

 Peroxide helps with foot fungus.
+In fact, it kills fungi.
 Spray a 50/50 mixture of hydrogen peroxide and water on your feet every night and let dry.
 Or try soaking your feet in a peroxide solution to help soften calluses and corns, and disinfect minor cuts.

 Take the musty smell out of towels.
 Use 1/2 cup Peroxide and 1/2 cup vinegar and soak towels for 15 minutes, then wash as normal.
-It gets rid of the odor.
+It gets rid of the odor and any mold on the towels.

 Use peroxide as a mouthwash for a natural tooth whitening effect.
-Hydrogen Peroxide is actually the main ingredient in those teeth whitening strips.
+It is actually the main ingredient in those expensive teeth whitening strips, just skip the middle man.
+Swish it around in your mouth like a mouthwash daily to see a difference.

 NOTE: Do not swallow any peroxide.
 When the peroxide rinse is done, be sure to rinse out your mouth with water.